MatthiasMuth/perlweeklychallenge-club/challenge-226/matthias-muth/README.md

 So actually we can
-assign the letters to the given indexes with just one assigment, and solve the whole task with three lines of code, and no loop:
+assign the letters to the given indexes with just one assigment, and solve the whole task with three lines of code.<br/>
 ```perl
 use v5.36;